Summer Course Approvals

 When is the deadline?

-You must submit your signed approval to the Butler College Office by Dean’s Date.
+You must submit your signed approval to the Butler College Office by Dean’s Date of spring semester.

 What kinds of courses may be approved for credit?

 A course you take elsewhere must “fit generally within the range of course offerings in a Princeton department or program.”
 This means that a course on the sociology of gender might well be approved; a course on underwater basket-weaving would not.
-Journalism, business school, and communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!
+Business school and communications courses are unlikely to be approved—you may well want to go ahead and take them for your own enrichment, however!